rooklift/nibbler/README.md

 I may well upload some premade Windows builds to the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section from time to time, if I remember.
 These won't require anything.

+The required Lc0 version is (I believe) v0.21.0 or later, as we use Leela's `LogLiveStats` option, which was introduced in that version.

 # TODO

 * Some tree structure of user moves.